Two Sides For Salvation

 Don’t Let Your Database Generate Anything

 The main problem with MM pairs is caused by non-deterministic values generated by the database engine itself, such as autoincrement fields, random numbers and timestamps.
 The solution to that is that we don’t let the DB generate anything.
 Every value inserted/modified always comes from the application.
 This allows us to write to either of the two sides of a MM pair knowing it will get replicated to the other side correctly.
 I’ve heard that MM pairs don’t make sense since you’re executing everything twice.
-It’s true that you are executing everything twice, but you’re doing it already if you’re using a master-slave(s) setup, and the benefits that come from MM pairs are huge.
+It’s true that you are executing everything twice, but you’re doing it already if you’re using a primary-replica(s) setup, and the benefits that come from MM pairs are huge.
 In addition to giving you fault tolerance and load balancing, they are the key to being able to do non-disruptive, live schema changes.

 The other part of the puzzle is our shard-aware software layer: our in-house built ORM.
 It does many different things, but for our current topic, it finds where in our shards a particular object’s data lives.
 Whenever we need to access the data for an object, the ORM first goes to one of two “index” servers we have, then go to the shard that has the needed data.
 These index servers are also a MM pair.
 Index servers get a very large amount of queries, but they are all extremely fast, all in the order of 10-100 microseconds.
 It’s common for sharded architectures not to have an index server.
 You simply decide on a sharding scheme when you start, say by user id, then divide the data among your shards knowing where ranges of users live.
 Everything works great until the number of users on a shard grows beyond what one shard can handle, and by then you’re already in trouble.
 By having an index server, we can move data between shards and simply update the index to point to the new location.